 15 July 2013

-Hundreds of people thronged the 75 telegraph offices remaining in the country to send their last telegrams to friends or family as a keepsake.
-BSNL had to cancel holidays for staff at the offices to handle the rush.
+Hundreds of individuals flocked to the remaining 75 telegraph offices across the country to send their final telegrams to loved ones, cherishing them as mementoes.
+Due to the overwhelming demand, BSNL was compelled to cancel holidays for office staff to manage the influx.

 ZCZC